Mistakes seem to take on a life of their own pile up, snowball and propagate while traveling.

 - Carelessness.
 A teenager in flip flops renting you an ATV doesn’t make you Mario Andretti and if he hands you a surf board you’re not suddenly Polynesian.
 Most tours have reasonable safety standards but many will let you be as stupid as you want to be.
 Be realistic about your limitations.
 The same goes for driving a rental car.
 You’re in unfamiliar territory and you should be extra cautious – not staring out the window at monkeys.

 - Using Your Phone.
 You’re on vacation…maybe consider enjoying it instead of documenting and broadcasting it.
 If you really can’t then have a phone plan in advance.
 Check with your provider before you leave home to make sure you don’t run up a $1,000 roaming bill, use wi-fi instead of data and VOIP instead of phone calls.

 - Wrong Airport.
 If you have a week at Secrets Resort Papapagayo fly into Liberia Airport (LIR) 35 minutes away!
-Saving $50 on flights to San José (SJO) instead will actually end up costing you $200 to $600 extra and waste almost two days of your vacation… A private transfer is 4.5 to 6.5 hours (depending on traffic) and $350 each way (total up to 8 people).
+Saving $50 on flights to San José (SJO) instead will actually end up costing you $200 to $600 extra and waste almost two days of your vacation… A private transfer is 4.5 to 6.5 hours (depending on traffic) and $350 each way (total price up to 6 people).
 If you’re lucky your flight schedule may line up with one of the “shuttles” or shared transfers but it’s still 5 to 7 hours and $65 per person each way.
 Local flights are only 35 minutes but $95 to $165 each way and there are only two a day.